angelajholden/responsivevideogallery/README.md

 #Responsive Video Gallery

-##A simple responsive video gallery.
+##A simple responsive video gallery

 Earlier this year I worked on a large website redesign that required a video gallery.
 It was a WordPress website and would contain videos from YouTube and Vimeo.
 I decided a custom post type and custom fields was the best approach, and what follows is the HTML5/CSS and jQuery app, Fancybox.